 Instructions

-2. In a medium saucepan, combine the orange peels, sugar, and water.
-Bring the mixture to a boil over medium-high heat, then reduce the heat and simmer for 45-60 minutes, until the peels are translucent and the liquid has thickened.
+3. In the same saucepan, combine the blanched orange peels, sugar, and 1 cup of water.
+Bring to a simmer and cook for 15-20 minutes, stirring occasionally, until the peels are translucent and the syrup has thickened.

-3. Using a slotted spoon, transfer the candied orange peels to a parchment-lined baking sheet.
-Allow to cool completely.
+4. Using a slotted spoon, transfer the candied orange peels to a parchment-lined baking sheet.
+Allow to cool completely, then store in an airtight container.

 Notes